-Not sure what goes into design the best truck wraps?
-Here’s some tips.
+Not sure what goes into designing the best truck wraps?
+Here are some tips.

-The characteristics of the best vehicle advertising—designs that use proper branding and easy-to-discern messaging—are rarely employed on most vehicle wraps you see on the road today.
-This explains why many wraps are failures from an advertising standpoint, and sadly a wasted opportunity for the businesses deploying them.
-This can be primarily attributed to a lack of education and understanding about the actual medium.
+Designs that use proper branding and easy-to-read messaging are rarely used on most vehicle wraps.
+This explains why many wraps are advertising failures and wasted opportunities for the businesses using them.
+The main reasons this happens is a lack of education and understanding about the actual medium.
 In the past, the prerequisites for billboard painters and truck lettering artists were years of study and apprenticeships.
 Mastering the craft is a bit easier today, since the primary barrier to entry is acquiring the cash to buy a large format digital printer.
 So, while a sign or wrap company may be brilliant at installing wraps, it may lack experience in the study of effective outdoor advertising.

 The following rules can help you better understand the fundamentals for designing a vehicle wrap that’s effective.
 Whether you are a designer hoping to improve your layouts or a small business owner trying to gain market share, these fleet branding ideas will help you get the maximum impact and return on investment for your outdoor vehicle advertising programs.

 Rule #1: Start With A Great Brand

 One reason so many wraps fail is because the business has a poor brand identity and logo.
 The brand should always be the primary message for a vehicle wrap, unless you have national brand recognition.
 For small businesses trying to make an impact in their communities, the message is always about the brand.
 Starting with a poor brand means you’ve failed before you’ve begun—by wasting money on a wrap and missing a huge marketing opportunity.